VictorLobosco/desafio-dataproc-dio/README.md

 the module consisted of theaching us the interface of the plataform and how to make a haddop cluster and then run a spark job on it, the job consisted of a simple word count script using the book Frankenstein as the basis

+since the module consisted of running someone elses is code this repo only cotain the result of the job

-for more info you can check this [repo](https://github.com/marcelomarques05/dio-desafio-dataproc)
+if you wanna know more about the this project you can check this [repo](https://github.com/marcelomarques05/dio-desafio-dataproc)